svnsvnsvn/Gather/README.md

 - Multi-class classification with 1500+ highly specific categories
 - Data preprocessing for extremely imbalanced classes
 - Handling complex annotations and bounding boxes
-- Working with real-world, messy data distributions
+- Working with real, messy data distributions

 **What I Learned**:
 - Why dataset complexity matters more than size